Korean War Legacy Project

 Video Clips

-Fred Liddell was captured by the Chinese in May 1951 at Hill 151 (Jirisan Mountain).
-His regiment was supposed to hold this hill until the US artillery saturated the hill.
-As Fred Liddell went down a slope around rocks, he met up with the Marines that were milling around near multiple vehicles on fire.
-The Chinese surrounded the US soldiers even as Fred Liddell was killing some of them in the bushes.
-Injured US soldiers were burned to death in a hut while over 300 POWs were forced to march to a cave and then onto Camp Suan.
+Fred Liddell remembers being captured by the Chinese in May 1951 at Hill 151 (Jirisan Mountain).
+His regiment was ordered to hold the hill until U.S. artillery arrived.
+As he descended, he encountered Marines near burning vehicles.
+Despite killing some Chinese soldiers, U.S. forces were surrounded, and injured soldiers were burned alive.
+Fred and over 300 POWs were forced to march to a cave, then to Camp Suan.

 Share YouTube: